 ATMR Members in Western North Carolina

-Michèle Drivon (Asheville) has taught aspiring actors at NYS3, active seniors at Osher Lifelong Learning Institute, and everyone in between.
+Michèle Drivon (Asheville) has taught aspiring young actors, active seniors at Osher Lifelong Learning Institute, dancers, yogis, musicians, and everyone in between.
 Michèle especially enjoys applying Alexander Technique to self-development, relationships, Argentine Tango, swimming, and yoga.
-A former potter, she now uses her hands to encourage minds and bodies of all types to release resistance and consciously align with dynamic expansion. firstname.lastname@example.org 828-712-2804 www.consciousalignment.com www.facebook.com
+A former potter, she now uses her hands to encourage minds and bodies of all types to release resistance and consciously align with dynamic expansion. firstname.lastname@example.org 828-712-2804 www.consciousalignment.com Michèle’s blog www.facebook.com

 Jack Fischer (Asheville) is a graduate of the Alexander Educational Center in Berkeley, CA. With a background in the arts, crafts and early childhood education, Jack maintains an abiding practice of chi kung and meditation and offers unique perspectives on the application of the Alexander Technique to everyday activities.
 “How do I wash dishes with ease?” firstname.lastname@example.org 828-989-3115